MarcusPeixe/LambdaParser/README.md

 (applying a function to an argument expression).

 You can think of abstractions (also called functions) as some sort of macro definitions, and their $\beta$-reductions as macro expansions.
-The
-$\alpha$-conversions are sometimes necessary to avoid naming collisions.
+$\alpha$-conversions are necessary to prevent naming collisions.
-After applying all reductions, you will get the beta-normal (irreducible) form of the expression.
+After applying all reductions, you will get the $\beta$-normal (irreducible) form of the expression.

 Lambda Calculus is turing-complete.
 Read more at the Wikipedia article linked